ahmadbdran20001-web/Spotify/README.md

 # Spotify_data_analysis
-data analysis project using power bi to explore spotify application
+data analysis project using power bi to explore spotify platform
 ## Data source :
 from kaggel
 ## Tools used :